 We continue our series of off the grid guides, and this time we are talking about living off the grid in a van.
-More and more people decide to leave the “regular” life behind and try living in a van, as they enjoy the open roads and the incomparable sense of freedom.
+More and more people decide to leave the “regular” life behind and try living off the grid in a van or a camper, as they enjoy the open roads and the incomparable sense of freedom.

 It may sound as if you’re sacrificing a lot and that it is difficult to start living inside a van, but it is much easier than you may think.